Bekesbourne railway station

 The station and all trains that serve the station are operated by Southeastern.

+History

 The station and the line it serves were built by the London, Chatham & Dover Railway and opened on 22 July 1861.
-The platforms are linked by a footbridge.
-The country-bound platform is accessible by public footpath.
+The platforms are linked by a footbridge and country-bound platform is accessible by public footpath.
 Nearby is a viaduct over the Nailbourne Stream, a tributary of the River Stour.

 Facilities

 Bekesbourne station is unstaffed and facilities are limited.
 Tickets can be purchased from the self-service ticket machine at the station and there are passenger help points located on each platforms.
 There is also a basic shelter located on each platform.

-There is also a small chargeable car park located at the station, operated by Saba Parking.
+There is also a small chargeable car park located at the station.

-Step-free access is available to both of the platforms at Bekesbourne.
+Step-free access is available to both of the platforms.